1. Experienced advisers

 7. Key metrics

 Public investors will be expecting you to disclose and discuss the key operating metrics, beyond the GAAP financials, that management uses to measure and run the business.
-While your lead banks will be very helpful in this process, you should have your own perspective on the metrics that will work best for your company over time, as your banking team is likely to suggest more metrics than may make sense.
+While your lead banks will be very helpful in this process, you should have your own perspective on the metrics that will work best for your company over time, as banking teams often suggest more metrics than may make sense.
 Be sure to consider how your business might evolve and how that might affect your key metrics.
 For at least a few years following the IPO, you want your key metric disclosure to be as consistent as possible with your IPO disclosures.
-In addition, consider any non-GAAP financial metrics early and how the SEC may view those during your IPO review process.
+In addition, consider any non-GAAP financial metrics early and consult with legal counsel about how the SEC may view those during your IPO review process.

 8. Stock structure

 Consider whether you want a dual or multi-class structure depending on pre-IPO stockholder constituencies and long-term ownership desires.
 Multi-class structures can create stability for visionary leaders and long-term strategies, but can come with costs.
 Talk to your lead bankers about investor sentiment regarding dual or multi-class structures ahead of the IPO process and any implications for marketing your IPO, including with respect to potential valuation.
-You should also discuss this issue with your legal advisors as adopting a dual or multi-class structure will have negative implications with respect to stockholder advocacy groups and the ability for your company to be included in certain trading indices.
+You should also discuss this issue with your legal advisors as adopting a dual or multi-class structure will have negative implications with respect to stockholder advocacy groups.
+For example, in recent years, major stockholder advocacy groups have begun recommending voting against director candidates at companies with unequal voting rights unless they provide a reasonable sunset for the multi-class structure.
+On the other hand, however, in early 2023, the S&P moved in the opposite direction, allowing companies with multi-class share structures to be included in the indices comprising the S&P Composite 1500, which represents a reversal of a 2017 policy barring such companies from inclusion in those indices.

 9. IPO versus direct listing

-With multiple direct listings now completed, there is enough precedent for many companies looking to go public to consider a direct listing rather than a traditional IPO.
+We’ve now seen multiple direct listings completed since they came onto the scene in 2018; however, volume has tapered significantly in recent years.
+Nevertheless, there is enough precedent for many companies looking to go public to consider a direct listing rather than a traditional IPO.
 In a direct listing, the company does not sell its stock (or secondary stock of its private company investors) in an underwritten offering, but instead simply lists its securities on a stock exchange and allows its private-company stockholders to sell their shares (generally without lock-up restrictions) in the open market.
-As a result, direct listings can be significantly less expensive than traditional IPOs after accounting for no underwriting fees and commissions.
-And though there are strong indications that direct listings may result in a “œtruer ” trading price early in the aftermarket due to unconstrained seller supply to better match buyer demand, to date, the tech companies that have completed a direct listing are relatively well-known on Wall Street and have broader private company stockholder bases than most tech companies.
-It is not yet clear how critical these factors are in order to create stability in the aftermarket.
+This creates certain challenges vis-á-vis a traditional IPO, for example, without underwriters, efforts to identify potential investors or allocate to desirable long-term holders are limited and the newly-trading stock won’t have the benefit of stabilization efforts.
+And finally, one of the most obvious differences is that an issuer doesn’t receive proceeds in a traditional direct listing, as there is no sale of new shares into the market (though recently-enacted rules technically now allow an issuer to conduct a primary offering to raise proceeds, we have not yet seen the brave souls willing to be the first to attempt this, which will likely require an extended process with the SEC to work out the specifics).
+And though there are strong indications that direct listings may result in a “truer” trading price early in the aftermarket due to unconstrained seller supply to better match buyer demand, to date, most of the tech companies that have completed a direct listing were relatively well-known on Wall Street and have had broader private company stockholder bases than the average tech company.
 In addition, these companies have had very strong balance sheets and, therefore, less need for immediate capital infusions from the IPO.
 We expect to see more varied results as direct listings continue.

 10. Lock-up agreements and trading restrictions

-The vast majority of companies have a 180-day IPO lock-up period, and investment bankers expect substantially all or all stockholders and equityholders to sign lock-up agreements prior to the IPO to create stability in the trading market.
+The vast majority of companies have a 180-day IPO lock-up period, and investment bankers expect all or substantially all stockholders and equityholders to sign lock-up agreements prior to the IPO to create stability in the trading market.
 Understand what RSUs or other equity awards will vest or settle during this period and consider whether the company will have enough funds on hand to cover withholding taxes associated with those awards.
 Withholding considerations may impact the provisions under your lock-up agreement and will need to be carefully coordinated with the investment bankers.
 Similarly, be mindful of your planned black-out periods in connection with your reporting timelines as a public company and how that might affect the expiration of the lock-up period, settlement of equity awards and potential sales of pre-IPO stock into the market.
-Also consider whether certain holders will be granted unique lock-up carve-outs or preferential lock-up rights like “œpro rata release rights, ” and assess the ramifications of granting such rights.
+Also consider whether certain holders will be granted unique lock-up carve-outs or preferential lock-up rights like “pro rata release rights,” and assess the ramifications of granting such rights.
+During the last hot IPO market, many IPO tech companies successfully negotiated early release rights from lock-up restrictions for certain shareholders, particularly employees.
+These early release rights are heavily negotiated and often contain fairly heavy restrictions on the number or percentage of shareholder holdings that will be released early.
+In the more challenging recent markets, we have seen (and expect to continue to see) a return to more traditional lock-up structures.

 11. Public communications